-Founded by a Viking King.
+Founded by a Viking king.
 Fought over in our most famous battle.
 Accepted as the seat of religion.
 In Trøndelag, there is history in every inch of the soil.

 Text: Morten Andre Samdal

-“Did you bring the bread?” shouts one little girl to the other.
+“Did you bring the bread?” shouts one little girl to another other.
 We can only see their long, fluttering blond hair as they disappear into a narrow little alley between the old wooden houses in the historic Bakklandet in Trondheim.
-The same area that Tryggvasson settled some 1,000 years before.
+The same area that Tryggvason settled some 1,000 years before.
 The small cobbled road is now a portal into one of the most picturesque places along Nidelven, the river that runs through the city.
 Local youth are trying their luck as anglers where the fresh water from the river meets the salty streams from the fjord.

-“The Battle of Stiklestad in 1030 is where the Christian Viking King, Olav Haraldsson, fell in the fight against local chieftains.
+“The Battle of Stiklestad in 1030 is where the Christian Viking king Olaf Haraldsson died in the fight against local chieftains.
 He was later buried in Trondheim and declared a saint.
-His remains are now somewhere beneath the floors of Nidarosdomen,” says Bratberg.
-“The legend tells of man whose nails and hair grew longer after his death.”
+His remains are now somewhere beneath the floors of Nidarosdomen”, Bratberg says.
+“The legend tells of a man whose nails and hair grew longer after his death.”

 At Stiklestad, the country’s most defining historic event is conveyed and experienced every day, most famously by the large outdoor play “The Saint Olav drama”.
 The play is linked to events surrounding the battle.